Araachie/koala/index.md

 ### Results

-We have tested our algorithm in comparison to SGD and Adam on CIFAR-10/100 and ImageNet32.
+We have tested our algorithm against SGD and Adam on CIFAR-10/100 and ImageNet32.
 The results are shown in the table below.
 For more quantitative results, please, refer to the <a href="https://arxiv.org/abs/2107.03331">full text</a>.

 <p align="center">
 <img width="420" alt="Снимок экрана 2022-06-05 в 16 55 17" src="https://user-images.githubusercontent.com/32042066/172056675-55715b81-bfda-4d1b-9d8e-b5a65b3d9110.png">